ldionne/wg21/README.md

 depending on whether the source uses LaTeX or [Bikeshed][].

 #### TODO list
-For Rapperswil:
+For Kona:
-- Paper to make std::map constexpr (check `__tree` in libc++)
+- Paper to make `std::unordered_map` `constexpr`
-- Paper for unified product type access
-- Paper for making variant constexpr?
+- Paper for making `std::variant` and `std::optional` `constexpr`
+- Paper to claim header names without extension and with double underscores
+- Paper to prohibit user specializations of `std::pointer_traits<T*>`

+Eventually:
 - Paper to add parameter pack support for anything that has begin() and end(), and is constexpr?
 Or maybe instead a variation of `for ...`?
+- Paper for unified product type access

 [Bikeshed]: https://tabatkins.github.io/bikeshed
 [MacTeX]: https://www.tug.org/mactex